Syncing 10,000 leads/mo? GET A DEMO

 Combining LinkedIn Live with LinkedIn Events

-LinkedIn Live and LinkedIn Events are complementary features, helping marketers stream live video content to their event attendees.
+LinkedIn Live and LinkedIn Events are complementary features for streaming live video content to their event attendees.

-Once you’re eligible, you can create an event, mark it as “online-only,” and use a third-party broadcast tool like StreamYard, Restream, or Wirecast to stream on the day of the event.
+All you have to do is create an event, mark it as “online-only,” and use a third-party broadcast tool like StreamYard, Restream, or Wirecast to stream on the day of the event.

-To access LinkedIn Live Video, the platform needs to grant broadcast access to you as an individual member or on behalf of a Page.
+To access LinkedIn Live Video, the platform needs to grant you broadcast access as an individual member or on behalf of a Page.
 This is done based on a set of criteria.

 Update on LinkedIn Event Page (2025)